 Many of us resolve to work out more often or eat a better diet when the new year rolls around.
 Really, you can adapt healthier habits at any time, but the new year offers a “clean slate,” so it feels like an appropriate time to start on a “new you.”

 Of course, resolutions can be hard to keep — particularly ones that change your lifestyle.
-This year, set yourself up for success by using health apps to keep you accountable and motivated far beyond January.
+What’s worse is as time passes, you lose motivation.
+But don’t give up!
+Instead, use a few health apps to keep you accountable and motivated.
 For more inspiration, tap or click here to learn about the morning habits of successful people.

 We have five apps in particular you may not have heard of, but we highly recommend them to build good habits.
 Check out our list and download your favorites so this year you can be healthier and happier.